MSHSL State Debate Tournament

 I expect debaters to show respect for each other and for the judge.
 Rude behavior will result in low speaker points.

 PF and LD are separate debate events, but I don't think my view as a judge changes much between the two activities.
 I want to hear the resolution debated.
 If one side basically avoids the resolution and the other side spends some time answering those arguments PLUS supporting their case on the resolution, I will likely lean towards the side that is more resolutional.
-In other words, if one side chooses to run something that does not include looking at the pros and cons of the actual resolution, and chooses to ignore the resolution for the majority of the debate, that probably won't bode well for that team.
+In other words, if one side chooses to run something that does not include looking at the pros and cons of the actual resolution, and chooses to ignore the resolution for the majority of the debate, that choice probably won't bode well for that team.

 I only give oral critiques and disclose when required to in out-rounds.
 I promise I will give a thorough RFD on my ballot.